Transitioning from High School to College

 - Students in colleges and universities are considered adults, with privacy and confidentiality protections.
 College staff cannot talk with parents and guardians about a student’s academic activities without the student’s permission.

 - Eligibility for special education services in high schools are diagnosis driven (i.e., the student must be diagnosed as having one of a number of specified conditions).
-Eligibility for reasonable accommodations in higher education institutions is driven by severity of impact on a major life activity.
+Eligibility for reasonable accommodations in higher education institutions is driven by the severity of impact on a major life activity.

 - College students must structure and plan their own study time; colleges do not arrange study periods or provide for time to do homework during classes.